szysunshine/learngit/readme.txt

 Git is a distribute version control system.
-Git is a free software.
+Git is aaa free software.
 lalala
 kkkkkk
 cccc